gstinoco/WaveGFD/README.md

 :------------------------------------------------------------:|:------------------------------------------------------------:
 ![England Bay Cloud of Points](/Data/Holes/ENG_3.png)         | ![England Bay Cloud of Points](/Data/Clouds/ENG_3.png)

 It is possible to find all test data in the "Data" folder and some sample results in the "Results" folder.
+Some numerical results were not saved in the repository due to file-size limitations, nevertheless, they can be computed and saved by executing the Example files.

 ## Related Research :blue_book:
 The implemented methods are discussed in detail in the following publications: